 Reducing customer complaints and increasing vendor satisfaction

-The Claims' unit of a global property insurer had challenges in releasing vendor payments within agreed Service Level Agreements (SLA).
+The claims' unit of a global property insurer had challenges in releasing vendor payments within agreed service level agreements (SLAs).
 The process was operating in a dual-shore environment, which added to the complexity of the operating environment.
-The client had identified this process to be a major contributor to vendor attrition & customer dissatisfaction.
+The client had identified this process to be a major contributor to vendor attrition and customer dissatisfaction.

-With automation, the process was automatically triggered with the receipt of an vendor invoice.
+With automation, the process was automatically triggered with the receipt of a vendor invoice.
 A UiPath Robot validated the eligibility of the claim against each line item of the invoice.
 Each line item of the invoice was audited against a predefined validation process.
-Exceptions were auto-routed and part-payments were released, and the vendor e-notified.
+Exceptions were auto-routed and part-payments were released, and the vendor notified electronically.
 Once approved, the balance payments were also released.